//bɾaˈzi.ljɐ// • The Capital of Hope

 Average temperatures (°C) against average monthly rainfall metrics (mm).

-Source: Local meteorology department records.
+Source: Local meteorology department climatology records.

 Historical urban concentration of the metropolitan area.

-Source: Official national statistics database.
+Source: Official national statistics historical database.

 Percentage output breakdown of Brasília's massive $466 Billion economy.